localstack/localstack-blog.github.io/content/2021-05-06-localstack-40k-stars/index.md

 We're excited to announce that we are going multi-cloud - focusing on Azure APIs as the next cloud layer, based on all the learnings we have gathered in our journey so far.
-If you'd like to participate in our *Azure beta program*, please get in touch with us directly.
+If you'd like to participate in our *Azure preview program*, please get in touch with us directly.

 But it doesn't stop there.
 More and more of our users are asking for LocalStack to support AI apps - we feel the pain of AI engineers